BibekBhusal0/task-manager/README.md

 # 🧩 Task Manager

 A clean, minimal, and responsive team task manager UI built using HeroUI.
-Features a kanban-style board with "To Do", "In Progress", and "Done" views, along with tag filtering, user assignment, due date sorting, and priority indicators.
+Features a Kanban board, List and Table, along with tag filtering, user assignment, due date sorting, and priority indicators.

 ## 🚀 Features